harp-tech/protocol/DeviceInterface.md

 ### Access Modes

-The `access` field determines which Harp message types are valid for a given register:
+Every register MUST declare an `access` field, which determines which Harp message types are valid for it:

 | Access  | Behavior                                                                                                                          |
 | :------ | :-------------------------------------------------------------------------------------------------------------------------------- |